 Semiconductor and metallic nanoparticles

-We are studying the electronic and structural properties of a variety of nanostructures, such as semiconductor nanorods which can act as luminescent chromophores with optical properties that can be tuned by suitably adjusting their size and shape, and therefore the potential that confines electrons and holes.
-These can be used as light emitters in display applications, lasers, or biological labelling.
+We study the electronic and structural properties of a variety of nanostructures, such as semiconductor nanorods.
+These can act as luminescent chromophores with optical properties that can be tuned by adjusting their size and shape – changing the potential that confines electrons and holes.

 Membrane transport phenomena

-Complex systems are underpinned by the notion that function emerges spontaneously and often unpredictably from the underlying individual system components.
-This is particularly true for biological organisations.
-We are using very-large scale simulation models of biological systems, focussing specifically on the membrane environment, and including realistic models of bacterial membranes, to understand how the complex interplay of molecular interactions delivers biological function.
+We use very-large scale simulation models of biological systems, focusing specifically on the membrane environment, and including realistic models of bacterial membranes, to understand how the complex interplay of molecular interactions delivers biological function.

 Experimental design and refinement